veltzer/demos-linux/src/exercises/pipe/pipe_two_children/exercise.md

+# Pipe between two children

-Run the command "ls | wc -l" without a shell.
+Run the command `ls | wc -l` without a shell.
 Fork twice, setup the pipe right, make sure to close the right file descriptors and exec after all is done.
 Print a message when the entire process is done.